Download: ECOEC 2018 report [PDF, 1047 KB]

 Also in the second week, inspired by the presentation on the Kurdish movement, time

-tekmil – moments of collective- and selfreflection and critique.
+was dedicated to develop and implement some tekmil – moments of collective- and selfreflection and critique.
 We created safe spaces of voluntary participation where we could share our comments.
 This implementation helped us to learn from mistakes and improve the experience at ECOEC, especially the transition between week 1 and week 2.

 3E collective